How to Inspect Your Roof After a Storm

 Look for Big Hazards First

-Before you start climbing on your roof to remove tree branches or patch a leak, look for noticeable hazards.
+Before you start climbing on your roof to remove tree branches or patch a leak, look for obvious hazards.
 Huge patches of ice, fallen cables, and holes can put your personal safety at risk.
 Even small storms have been known to cause these extra hazards.
 If you notice something big is amiss, then you should consider calling in an experienced roofing repair company in Cherry Hills.
 Even if you don’t need a full replacement, they will be better equipped to handle these hazards.

 Inspect the Shingles